The Lonely Island: Return to digital projects

 In April 2024, the group returned to their YouTube channel to release a weekly podcast co-hosted with Seth Meyers, head writer during their time at Saturday Night Live, called The Lonely Island and Seth Meyers Podcast.
 The podcast follows the members revisiting their Digital Shorts, reminiscing on their time working at SNL together.
-The group refers to the fans of this podcast as “Quaids”.
+The group refers to the fans of this podcast as the “Quaid Army.”
 This is in reference to the 1990 science fiction film Total Recall and a digital short the group made referencing this movie in their time at SNL.

 In October 2024, The Lonely Island revived their Digital Short series for SNL's 50th season, with a new music video entitled "Sushi Glory Hole", featuring Samberg and Schaffer.
 This marked the group's first music project since 2019.
 The group would release another Digital Short music video titled "Here I Go", featuring the host of the episode, Charli XCX.
 In February 2025, the group performed a medley of their greatest hits at the SNL50: The Homecoming Concert, featuring Lady Gaga, Chris Parnell, Bad Bunny, T-Pain, and Eddie Vedder.
 As a part of the Saturday Night Live 50th Anniversary Special, the group released the Digital Short "Anxiety".